 Step 3 - Understand the vulnerabilities and threats that increase your digital risk

-Every organisation will have its own risk profile based on inherent vulnerabilities and exposure to threats which could exploit them, detailing their level of risk exposure.
+Every organisation will have its own risk profile based on inherent vulnerabilities to potential cyber threats which could exploit them, detailing their level of risk exposure.

 Frequently, these vulnerabilities are a result of digital transformation programmes which introduce new technology, apps and partners into the digital supply chain.
 But, human factors cannot be overlooked.
 Lack of awareness and training can be one of the most critical vulnerabilities.

-If your organisation has had a data breach at any time, this could introduce vulnerabilities.
+If your organisation has had a data security breach at any time, this could introduce vulnerabilities.
 Employee user credentials can open a back door to key systems.
 Loss of customer details can enable criminals to impersonate your brand.
-Leaks of infrastructure and systems details can be used for attack planning and so on.
+Leaks of infrastructure and systems details can be used for planning cyber attacks and so on.

 A relatively recent but common new form of brute force attack, credential stuffing, is used by bad actors who take advantage of users who reuse passwords in multiple locations.
 Once one system is broken into, bad actors will take long lists of username/password combinations and bulk load them into your system logins.